hashicorp/consul/website/source/docs/guides/connect-gateways.md

 ### Register a front end service in the other datacenter

-Now in your other datacenter, you will register a service that calls your backend service, with a sidecar proxy Your registration will need to list the backend service as your upstream.
+Now in your other datacenter, you will register a service (with a sidecar proxy) that calls your backend service.
+Your registration will need to list the backend service as your upstream.
 Like the backend service, you can use our example service, which will be called web, or append the connect stanza to an existing registration with some customization.

 To use web as your front end service, create a registration file called `web.json` that contains the following snippet.